exploratory-io/book/viz/bubble.md

 You can use the Custom Function feature to define your own aggregation function.
 See [Custom Function](custom-function.md) for the detail.

+## Show Detail

+You can show the detailed data underlying the chart by clicking the chart figure.
+See [Show Detail](show-detail.md) for the detail.

 ## Layout Configuration